miko-ai-org/llmbatching/README.md

 This is a service which sits between you and OpenAI, exposing a simple, one to one batching interface to your queries so that you can reduce costs by 50%.
 It's only applicable for non real time tasks, for example: bulk evals or classifying large datasets.
 It's built on top of [Open AI's batching APIs](https://platform.openai.com/docs/guides/batch#4-check-the-status-of-a-batch).

 ## Why does this exist?
+Simply, to save 50% costs on OpenAI queries.
+Also, the interface of this library is much simpler than the raw batching APIs.
 The normal OpenAI query is like follows:

 ```typescript
 import OpenAI from 'openai';